 * This class is used as a JSON Model which represents the data we are dealing with.

 * The interface defines the possible HTTP operations.(GET,POST etc)

 * The endpoints are defined inside of an interface using special retrofit annotations to encode details about the parameters and request method.

 3> RETROFIT.BUILDER CLASS: -

-*In this classs,we specify the base URL for the service.
-Instance which uses the interface and the builder API to allow defining the URL end point for HTTP operations.
+*In this class, we specify the base URL for the service.
+An instance that uses the interface and the builder API to allow defining the URL endpoint for HTTP operations.

 DEFINING ENDPOINTS AT INTERFACES